-Artist: Circle of the Master of the Amsterdam Cabinet (active 147090)
+Artist: Circle of the Master of the Amsterdam Cabinet (German, active ca. 1470–90)

 The softness and delicacy of the figures, as well as the unmannered, free use of line, place this panel in the immediate circle of the Master of the Amsterdam Cabinet, arguably the greatest graphic artist active in northern Europe before Albrecht Dürer.